ihaveamac/srcds-nix/README.md

 # Example

-This will set up a server for Counter-Strike: Source, and enable RCON.
+This will set up a server for Counter-Strike: Source, enable RCON, and configure it.
 Server files will be stored at `/var/lib/srcds/my-css-server`.

 ```nix
 services.srcds = {